-N+ Positive node N- Negative node

-DCOP If this is specified, the voltage source will only be active during the page 202 for an example.

-DC operating point solution.
+N+ Positive node N- Negative node DCOP If this is specified, the voltage source will only be active during the DC operating point solution.
 In other analyses, it will behave like an open circuit.
 This is an effective method of creating a 'hard' initial condition.
-See "Alternative Initial Condition Implementations" on are.
+See "Alternative Initial Condition Implementations" on page 206 for an example.
 INFCAP If specified, the voltage source will behave as an infinite capacitor.
 During the DC operating point solution it will behave like an open circuit.
 In the subsequent analysis, it will behave like a voltage source with a value equal to the solution found during the operating point.
-Note that the device is inactive for DC sweeps - as all capacitors dcvalue Value of source for dc operating point analysis magnitude AC magnitude for AC sweep analysis.

-phase for AC sweep analysis
+Note that the device is inactive for DC sweeps - as all capacitors are. dcvalue Value of source for dc operating point analysis magnitude AC magnitude for AC sweep analysis. phase phase for AC sweep analysis transient_spec Specification for time varying source as described in the following table.